gotreasa/yellow-belt-minesweeper-in-nodejs/NOTES.md

 - ✅ Add support for additional sizes
 - 🚧 add mines to the board
 - ⚠ create game with mines board

+## 🍅 Pomodoro 3

+- 🚧 add mines to the board
+- ⚠ create game with mines board
+- ⚠ UAT 4 Create the game with the user board as well
+- ⚠ UAT 5 User can open a square to reveal a bomb